mantidproject/mantid/docs/source/interfaces/HFIR_4Circle_Reduction.rst

 Workflow to merge measurements in scan
 ++++++++++++++++++++++++++++++++++++++

-Here is a typical use case to merge all the measuring points (Pt.) in a scan.
+Here is a typical use case to merge all the measuring points (Pt.) in a scan

  1. User specifies *Experiment* and pushes button *Set*

  2. User enters tab *Merge Scan*

  3. User specifies the UB matrix either by *From tab Calculate UB* or by entering the values to text editor

- 4. User pushes button *Set*.
+ 4. User pushes button *Set*

  5. User specifies the frame in which the merged data will be in.
-If the target frame is Q-Sample-Sapce, then there is no need to specify UB matrix;
+If the target frame is Q-Sample-Sapce, then there is no need to specify UB matrix

- 6. User specifies the scan numbers and push button *Add*;
+ 6. User specifies the scan numbers and push button *Add*

- 7. User specifies the base name for the output MDEventWorkspaces;
+ 7. User specifies the base name for the output MDEventWorkspaces

- 8. User pushes button *Process*;
+ 8. User pushes button *Process*

  9. User goes to MantidPlot to view the merged scan by SliceView or Vates.